Captured-Heart/trdl_tool/README.md

 # TRDL tool

 TRDLtool: App for train dispatchers in the Netherlands.
-Background information, work procedures a quiz and chat.
+Background information, work procedures, a quiz and chat.
 That about sums it up!

 ## Getting Started